 If you’re thinking about hiring a virtual assistant for your law firm, you likely have all sorts of questions in your mind.
 Hiring a virtual employee has the potential to be a great boost to your firm, but most firm owners are unfamiliar with virtual employees, and the process of hiring one.
 Naturally, many of the questions firm owners ask to relate to issues of productivity, efficiency, and safety.
 In this post, we will discuss why hiring a virtual assistant is a safe decision for a law firm.

 As we will see, most firm owners who think carefully about the situation should come away with the impression that hiring a remote employee is indeed a very safe decision.
 In fact, hiring a virtual assistant is, in some respects, a safer decision than hiring an in-house employee.
 Let’s explore a few points which relate to this issue.

 No Chance Of Office Drama

-One reason why hiring a virtual employee is a safe choice is because there can be no chance (or very limited chance) of office drama.
+One reason why hiring a virtual employee is a safe choice is that there can be no chance (or very limited chance) of office drama.
 Every office, no matter how apparently orderly and drama-free, has some level of office politics involved in its day-to-day operation.
 This is to be expected.
 This is partly just a natural consequence of sharing a space together and hearing about the personal lives of coworkers.
 However, while some office drama is expected, too much can pose a threat to productivity and performance.